• Skip to primary navigation

 Copy editors work with authors throughout the writing process, providing spelling and grammar edits, of course, but also overseeing rewrites and large-scale restructuring of the work.

-Proofreaders, on the other hand, are the last step of the writing process; they give a piece a final once-over before it’s published, looking for any mistakes which may have been missed by earlier edits.
+Proofreaders, on the other hand, are the last step of the writing process; they give a piece a final once-over before it’s published, looking for any mistakes which earlier edits may have missed.

 If you think about it, it’s kind of exciting to stand as the last line of defense between a writer and possible disaster.